-Analysis of EEG data will involve taking the amplitude of the 26Hz response for each subject and condition (coherently averaged across repetition), before running a dependent samples t test comparing MS to NI and one comparing UV to NI in the healthy group, along with a dependent samples t test comparing MS to NI and one comparing UV to NI in the chronic pain group.
-The dependant variable will be SSSEP amplitude in µV.
+After pre-processing steps as mentioned in section 2.4.1 are taken, analysis of EEG data will first involve importing the waveforms from MATLAB into R, and then using R to take a Fourier transform for each waveform across all remaining electrodes, to obtain individual results per participant.
+These will then be averaged across all participants to give overall results, before running a dependent samples t test (two-sided) comparing MS to NI and one comparing UV to NI in the healthy group, along with a dependent samples t test (two-sided) comparing MS to NI and one comparing UV to NI in the chronic pain group.
+We will finally run a dependent samples t test (two-sided) comparing the healthy group baseline NI data to the chronic pain group’s baseline NI data.
+The dependent variable will be SSSEP amplitude in µV, whilst the independent variable will be the different manipulations given in each comparison condition.
+No additional filtering or denoising steps will be applied to the EEG data, in line with Figueira et al.’s (2022) report that only a Fourier transform is typically needed for this type of EEG data.
+If differences are seen in these analyses, then there would be scope to run exploratory analyses between the healthy and chronic pain groups.
+Based on the pilot data in Figure 3, we would expect to see activation most pronounced over mid-frontal distributions, covering F1 and FC1 electrodes.

-Interpretations for hypothesis 2 can be found in the design table.
+Interpretations for hypothesis 2 can be found in the design table (Appendix B).

-Hypothesis 3
+2.4.2.3 Hypothesis 3

-(3) We expect to find a subjective reduction in pain, measured via a 21-point numeric rating scale, comparing before and after scores for multisensory and unimodal-visual conditions.
+(3) We expect to find a subjective reduction in pain, measured via a 21-point numeric rating scale, comparing before and after scores for (3a) multisensory and (3b) unimodal-visual conditions whilst we expect (3c) no reduction of pain following the non-illusion condition, nor (3d) a reduction of pain following the non-illusion tactile condition.

 Pain data will also be analysed using JASP (JASP Team, 2022).
-Since the data will be ordinal, non-parametric Wilcoxon signed rank tests will be used to compare mean pain scores before and after each condition.
+Since the data will be ordinal, non-parametric Wilcoxon signed rank tests (one-sided) will be used to compare the dependent variable of median pain scores before and after each independent condition.
+Comparisons of the visuotactile and the non-illusion tactile conditions will be exploratory and will assess whether a reduction in pain is due to the illusory manipulations or rather, due to the addition of tactile input.

-Interpretations for hypothesis 3 can be found in the design table.
+Interpretations for hypothesis 3 can be found in the design table (Appendix B).

-Power Analysis
+2.5 Power Analysis